Motion: “Europe will choose the US over China.“

 At the same time, it has to be stressed that while I do agree that Xi Jinping’s China does pose a serious threat to the rules-based international order, I do not agree that the EU must pick sides between the PRC and the US.
 The US is not a unitary actor in a sense that its current foreign policy does not represent the multitude of domestic voices on both China and other international issues.
 While bipartisan consensus on China does seem to exist in the US, the views on how to counter this new challenge are diverse.
 We believe that the EU must create its own policy and global agenda, which in the end might have a lot in common with the US one, especially when it comes to shared concerns related to China’s increasingly aggressive international behavior, trade policies and human rights violations.

 This debate should not be about “picking sides”, but about designing and implementing specific policy tools aimed at securing the shared European market and its overall competitiveness.
-The same goes for the European security, both conventional and in terms of emerging hybrid threats.
+The same goes for European security, both conventional and in terms of emerging hybrid threats.
 Maintaining the US security umbrella is important for many EU players, most certainly for those in Central and Eastern Europe.
 Striving for strategic autonomy does not mean rejecting the US-led security system.
 However, given the unpredictability of the current US administration, the EU should firstly and most importantly focus on its own biggest strengths to counter its weaknesses – not by picking sides, but by tackling head-on the most pressing issues that endanger its global position.

 Indeed, many of these problems stem from China’s behavior.
 This way, the EU’s room for maneuver while cooperating with the US on China-related issues is indeed large.
-Yet, this type of cooperation should be carried forward using the language and the methods in line with the EU’s core values and interests.
+Yet, this type of cooperation should be carried forward using the language and methods in line with the EU’s core values and interests.

 Maintaining the ability to independently set priorities while not subsuming to others, no matter whether it’s China or the US, should remain one of the EU’s priorities.
 In the end, “picking sides” might lead us to a self-fulfilling prophecy of an inevitable clash between the two superpowers.
 This scenario is certainly something the EU wants to avoid.